NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 <h3 align="center"><b>🔺USING THE TRAINED YOLOv8s-seg MODEL🔺</b></h3>

 After training my model, I uploaded the weights (model's training knowledge) on my gihub so it can be easily accessible by anyone who wants to download my code and try this for themselves.
-I set options within my script to use the weights directly from my github link (stores the weights on a temp file and deletes them after the program executes), and to utilize the system's GPU if it's available as it offers better performance compared to the CPU.
+I set options within my script to use the weights directly from my github link by storing them as a temp file which is deleted when the program termines.
+Lastly, I coded the program to utilize the system's GPU if it's available as it offers better performance compared to the CPU.

 <details>
   <summary>🔹Click for Code</summary>